JMHeartley/dreamlo.js/README.md

     date: string
 }
 ```
 An entry is a `score` retrieved from the leaderboard.
-All formats return entries with properties that have the same name; above is what one looks like using the `Object` format.
+Shown above is what it looks like with the `Object` format; `JSON` and `XML` use properties that have the same names as `Object`. `Pipe` and `Quote` don't use key-value pairs, but values are listed similarly.
 + `name`: correlates to `score.name`
 + `score`: correlates to `score.points`
 + `seconds`: correlates to `score.seconds`